Shun-Kotoku/CROP_Covariance_Reconstruction_by_Orthogonal_Projection/README.md

 **Note — column-major order:** Armadillo matrices are stored in column-major (Fortran) order, so when writing the state matrix to a raw binary file, the data must be laid out column-by-column (all values of column 0, then all values of column 1, and so on).

 For example, if you simulate the reservoir dynamics in NumPy and hold the state matrix as an array of shape `(T, N)` (time steps x nodes, i.e. row-major by default), you need to transpose it before calling `.tofile()` (`matrix.T.tofile(path)`), so that the resulting byte layout matches column-major order.
-The 1D input signal is unaffected by this, since a vector has no row/column ordering ambiguity.

 ## Adapting to Your Own Data
 Edit `setOutputFile()` in `Initialization.h` to match your data: